 Grass can be engineered to resemble a literal trail, or pathway.
 Instead of having a monstrous assembly of grass as a mono-colored foreground, it can lead to interesting places, offering a cool walk in bare feet to inspect the place better.
 At the same time we find it interesting in form as well as function.
 The gentle and most inviting curves of a lawn lead the eye on in a wholesome way, appreciating the structure and form of a landscape itself.
 It’s a bath in cooling and soothing color and texture – the perfect use of grass lawns to a designer.

-Lawn grasses have been developed now which send their roots an insane depth, which require far less waterings and are virtually geared to a more responsible water usage.
+Lawn grasses have been developed now which send their roots an insane depth, which require far less watering and are virtually geared to a more responsible water usage.
 They stay just as green for longer during Summers- in fact, more so than Bluegrass – owing to their drought tolerant natures.

 My bottom line is this: so far, I have not cut out the notion of grass lawns, simply because I happen to love them.
 Admittedly, they should be used far, far less in desert climates – among others – and there is a body of thought that has no need whatsoever for a lawn to make a garden beautiful.
 In fact, let’s visit some of them now.